CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (3) For a child with a disability who is not a preschool child and who will take alternate assessments aligned to alternate achievement standards, a description of benchmarks or short-term objectives.

-(B) A statement of measurable annual goals, including academic and functional goals and, at the discretion of the department of education, short-term instructional objectives that are designed to:
+(B) A statement of measurable annual goals, including academic and functional goals and, at the discretion of the department of education and workforce, short-term instructional objectives that are designed to:

 (1) Meet the child’s needs that result from the child’s disability so as to enable the child to be involved in and make progress in the general education curriculum;